canyilmaz9/javapath/README.md

 ## RepeatingEvenNumbers
 Write a program that indicates repeating even numbers in a number sequence.

+## RepeatingNumbers
+Write a program in Java language that finds the frequency of the elements in the array, that is, how many times they are repeated.

 ## SortingElementsinAnArray
 Write a program in Java language that sorts the elements in the array from smallest to largest.
 Get the size of the array and the elements of the array from the user.